alekseikruglov/Udacity-Self-Driving-Car-Engineer-Nanodegree-projects/P9_Capstone_System_Integration/README.md

-# Capstone System Integration Project: Programming a Real Self-Driving Car
+# Capstone System Integration Project

 ## Overview

-This is the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
+This is the final project of the Udacity Self-Driving Car Nanodegree.
 The goal of this project is to make the Self-Driving Car able to drive on the test track by following the waypoints and stopping on traffic lights.

 <p align="center">
   <img src="./imgs/result.gif" title = "Traffic light images" alt = "Traffic light images" width = "500" />